SocialCrawl

 Metric substitutions and structural nulls

-Where a platform's upstream cannot supply a canonical field, SocialCrawl returns an honest null or a documented substitute rather than a fabricated value.
-This page lists every intentional substitution and structural null by platform.
+Where a platform's upstream cannot supply a canonical field, SocialCrawl returns an honest null rather than a fabricated value or a substituted metric.
+This page lists every structural null by platform.

 Metric substitutions and structural nulls

-SocialCrawl maps 43 platforms onto one canonical schema.
+SocialCrawl maps 48 platforms onto one canonical schema.
 Not every platform exposes every canonical field.
-When an upstream cannot supply a field, we follow one rule: return an honest null, never a fabricated value.
-In a few cases a platform exposes a closely-related metric that is genuinely useful, so we substitute it into the nearest canonical slot and document the swap here.
+When an upstream cannot supply a field, we follow one rule: return an honest null, never a fabricated value, and never a different metric wearing the field's name.
+Where a platform exposes a closely-related metric worth having, it goes under an ext.* namespace so the canonical leaf keeps meaning exactly what it says.

 For how the derived computed block (engagement_rate, language, content_category, estimated_reach) is calculated, see Computed fields.